natemacinnes/natemacinnes.github.io/aws-solutions-architect-associate-exam-notes.md

 ## EC2 - Elastic Compute Cloud

+Allows developers the ability to pay for only the capacity you use/need.

 ### Options

 * On Demand - allow you to pay a fixed rate by the hour (or by the second)
 * Reserved 1 to 3 year contract
+  * Standard
+  * Convertible
+  * Scheduled
 * Spot - set bid a price for instance capacity
 * Dedicated Hosts - Physical EC2 server dedicated to your use.